ocapuozzo/p4tuning.org/pages/musaic/musaic_overview.md

 In addition to their dual nature - which alone opens up a vast area for cognitive research - the musaic representation:

-* Allows - by virtually immediate recognition of patterns - identification of harmonic structures
+* Allows - by virtually immediate recognition of patterns - identification of intervallic structures
 * Facilitates the understanding of certain harmonic properties, allowing an original didactic
 * Is a tool at the service of the Musical Set Theory : see [Set Theory Complete](http://repmus.ircam.fr/_media/mamux/papers/andreatta-2003-settheorycomplet.pdf) and [Music Set Theory ](https://en.wikipedia.org/wiki/Set_theory_%28music%29)
 * Is an illustration of the [Group Theory](https://en.wikipedia.org/wiki/Group_theory){:target="_blank"}